 He is an Honorary Freeman of the City of London, a Fellow of the Industry and Parliament Trust, and a Member of the Institute of Directors.

 Ed joined The Public Affairs Company in August 2009.

 Prior to this, Ed worked for Nick Palmer, then Member of Parliament for Broxtowe as a constituency assistant for nearly two years.
 Ed has also worked for a year in the House of Commons office of Gillian Merron, then MP for Lincoln who was a Government Whip at the time.
-Ed is a regular contributor to the fact-based political and policy blog, ‘Left Foot Forward’, established by Will Straw, and has a weekly political column for The Guardian's Northerner blog.
+Ed is a regular contributor to the fact-based political and policy blog, ‘Left Foot Forward’, established by Will Straw.
 Ed has also stood in a number of local council elections.

 Josh Aulak Josh joined PAC in January 2014, having previously been working at the centre-right think tank Policy Exchange.